-In Ridd v James Cook University (JCU), an academic challenged his termination in the Federal Circuit Court of Australia, based on his own beliefs regarding climate change.
+In Ridd v James Cook University (JCU), an academic challenged his termination by his Employer in the Federal Circuit Court of Australia, based on his own beliefs regarding climate change.
 In 2015, Professor Ridd told a journalist that JCU needed to “check their facts before they spin their story” as “bad science” and misleading photos were being circulated about climate change and its effect on the Great Barrier Reef.
 Professor Ridd was sacked as he was found to have breached JCU’s code of conduct.

 Justice Vasta found that JCU’s code of conduct (which stipulates that staff are not to jeopardize the integrity or standing of the university or its reputation) was “subordinate” to an intellectual freedom clause in its 2013 Enterprise Agreement.
 Professor Ridd was awarded more than $1.2 million for multiple agreement breaches under the Fair Work Act.

 This case raises the issue of where and when is it acceptable to disagree with your Employer and how there may be no place for “courtesy” in the workplace.
 Employees are in a tricky situation when they do not see eye-to-eye with their boss.
 How do you disagree with a person who most likely hired you—and has the power to potentially dismiss you?
 If an employee speaks up, they run the risk of being seen as “difficult” or “argumentative”.
 If an employee stays silent, they could seem “ambivalent” or “complacent”.

 It is important to convey your point of view in the workplace, but it must be done so strategically.